 Cancer Research Foundation

 Since 2008, David Kinnear has served on the Board of Directors for the Cancer Research Foundation (CRF).
 Its mission is to raise funds to fund early-career cancer scientists and new directions in cancer science research with the goal of contributing to “Transformational Events” in the prevention, treatment and cure for cancer.
 The CRF has been funding cancer science for more than sixty years and has had the opportunity to fund individuals who have gone on to truly change the landscape of cancer research.
 As a board member, David is actively involved in the Cancer Research Foundation’s grant making activities, and works to build and diversify the Foundation’s community of supporters and partners.

 Erie Elementary Charter School

 EECS provides Chicago children and parents with a high-quality, bilingual, public school option in the Humboldt Park community of Chicago.
 Erie Neighborhood House guided the founding of Erie Elementary Charter School in 2005, with the overall goal of empowering low-income immigrant communities.
-As Vice-President and Member of the EECS Board of Directors, David provides leadership vision and guidance to EECS as the school grows and works toward its mission.
+David was a Vice-President and Member of the EECS Board of Directors from 2011 – 2020.

 Max McGraw Wildlife Foundation